-- For low power classes, raced in at least three low power NatSKA race meetings, of which two must be for the class in which they are entered; - In low power classes only, a driver who has recently completed the upgrading of their Novice licence to a full race licence but has only entered two Back of Grid race meetings, is permitted to enter the National Sprint Championship in that same low power class but from the Back of Grid. - For High Power Classes, raced in the class for which they are entered at a minimum of four NatSKA approved race meetings.
+- For low power classes, raced in at least three low power NatSKA race meetings, of which two must be for the class in which they are entered.
+A driver who is required to move from class 11 to class 12 may count the class 11 meetings towards their class 12 nationals eligibility; - In low power classes only, a driver who has recently completed the upgrading of their Novice licence to a full race licence but has only entered two Back of Grid race meetings, is permitted to enter the National Sprint Championship in that same low power class but from the Back of Grid.

+For High Power Classes, raced in the class for which they are entered at a minimum of four NatSKA approved race meetings.